AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior:
+- I first recorded two laps on track one using center lane driving
+-

+The following HTML file shows exploration of the test data including center pictures, flipped pictured, shadowed pictures and the distribution of the angles among the whole test set

 ![alt text][image7]